Another Triumph of Locality: Colliding Histories Skew Handshakes: The Quantum Mechanism of Local Reality

 The same logic explains what we call classical communication.
 In a fully quantum universe, there is no special, rigid ``classical channel''.
 Physically, what travels inside a telephone wire is not an abstract bit, but a record passed along by a chain of local quantum interactions.
 Each system couples to the next in a scattered relay of redundant copies.
 In CHSH, like elsewhere, \emph{Classicality is Hosted by Scattered Handoffs}.

-And now the crucial point for Bell and the CHSH game: the very processes that make records classical—redundant copying and long chains of handoffs—do not obstruct what happens at the later comparison.
-When Alice meets with Bob and reads his result, classicality does not flatten the algebraic---\emph{quantum}---structure that drives the~85/15 branching.
+And now the crucial point for Bell and the CHSH game: the very processes that make records classical—redundant copying and long chains of handoffs—do not obstruct the 85/15 branching at comparison.
+When Alice meets Bob and reads his result, classicality does not flatten the \emph{quantum} structure that gives the handshake its skew.